Lake Champlain Trout Scout Charters

 Advanced Salmon Trolling Scout Lake Champlain

-Full Day Advanced Fishing on Lake Champlain
+Full Day Advanced Fishing Trip on Lake Champlain

 What to Expect on the Water

-Trolling Techniques & Gear
+Advanced Trolling Techniques

 Time to Book Your Spot